miloyip/nativejson-benchmark/README.md

 ## Disclaimer

 The original author (Milo Yip) of this benchmark is also the primary author of [RapidJSON](https://github.com/miloyip/rapidjson).

-Although he has tried to make the benchmark as objective and fair as possible, every benchmarks have their drawbacks, and are limited to particular testing procedures, datasets and platforms.
+Although the development of benchmark is tried to be as objective and fair as possible, every benchmarks have their drawbacks, and are limited to particular testing procedures, datasets and platforms.
 And also, this benchmark does not compare additional features that a library may support, or the user-friendliness of APIs, securities, cross-platform, etc. The author encourage users to benchmarks with their own data sets and platforms.

 ## Benchmarks and Measurements